 Empirical results of specification (1) show that firms consider universities a more important source of knowledge in countries where universities have higher entrepreneurial orientation.
 Increasing shares of R&D activities funded by business sectors (GERD business-university) and the patenting activity of a national university system (Patents) enhance the value of knowledge transferred to industry.
-A unit increase in the GERD business-university and Patents variables increases the log-odds that firms consider university knowledge as being very important for their innovative activities by 14.33 and 0.45.
-The quality of academic research (Citations) is also associated with high-valued knowledge flows from university to industry.
+A unit increase in the GERD business-university and Patents variables increases the log-odds that firms consider university knowledge as being very important for their innovation activities by 27.82 and 2.79, respectively.
+The quality of academic research (Citations) is also associated with highly valued knowledge flows from university to industry.
 Such findings are consistent with theoretical frameworks that emphasize the relevance of environmental and institutional conditions in fostering university-industry linkages and provide empirical support to our main hypotheses (H1a and H1b).
-Hence, the characteristic of the overall research university system seems to determine the importance of academic knowledge transferred to firms.
+Hence, the characteristics of the overall research university system seem to determine the importance of academic knowledge transferred to firms.

 In column (2), the hypotheses related to firms' characteristics and strategies for innovation are tested.
 The coefficients on the variables capturing firms 'openness' towards innovation search strategies, namely Openness and Cooperation, are positive and statistically significant.
-This means that the extent to which firms benefit from university knowledge is shaped by the internal strategies for knowledge exploitation and exploration.
-Indeed, firms oriented toward open search strategies and with various types of cooperative partners have a higher propensity to recognize universities as a source of knowledge for their innovative activities.
-Hence, firms that rely on external sources of information and on innovation cooperation are more likely to consider universities as an important source of knowledge.
+This means that the extent to which firms benefit from university knowledge is shaped by their internal strategies for knowledge exploitation and exploration.
+Hence, firms oriented toward open search strategies and with various types of cooperative partners have a higher propensity to recognize universities as a source of knowledge for their innovation activities.
+These findings provide support to Hypothesis H2 and are in line with Katila and Ahuja (2002) and Laursen and Salter (2004).
+The authors found that the research strategies of firms play an important role in shaping innovative performance and indicates that universities are a part of the overall strategy for searching and exploring new knowledge.

+In regard to Hypothesis H3 concerning the higher value attributed to academic knowledge by radical innovators rather than incremental innovators, the evidence is mixed.
+The positive coefficient of Product mkt, the proxy for firms' ability to introduce products new to the market, means that radical product innovators are more likely to benefit from information generated from universities than other companies.
 A plausible explanation is that scientific institutions offer new technical knowledge which is mainly needed in innovation activities oriented towards developing new technologies and for products very new to the market.
-These findings provide support to Hypothesis 2 and are in line with Katila and Akuja (2002) and Laursen and Salter (2004).
-The authors found that the research strategy of firms plays an important role in shaping innovative performance and indicates that universities are a part of the overall strategy for searching and exploring new knowledge.

-In regard to Hypothesis 3, concerning the higher value attributed to academic knowledge by radical innovators rather than incremental innovators, the evidence is mixed.
-The positive coefficient of Product mkt, the proxy for firms' ability to introduce products new to the market, means that radical innovators are more likely to benefit from information generated from universities than other companies.
-Such an effect is robust for firms that have the ability to introduce new innovative goods or services, whereas it is not statistical significant for firms' ability to introduce innovative processes not available from the competitors in the market (Process mkt).
+However, the coefficient of Process mkt is not statistically different from 0, suggesting that university knowledge is not so highly valued for firms implementing radical process innovations.

-The estimates confirm the importance of structural factors in explaining why some firms draw more from universities.
-In line with existing studies, the variable Absorptive capacity shows a positive and statistically significant coefficient, indicating that, on average, a higher level of in-house R&D expenditures allows firms to gain more benefits from interactions with universities in terms of knowledge.
-This finding seems to validate Hypothesis 4 on firms' effectiveness to draw from universities.
+The estimates also confirm the importance of structural factors in explaining why some firms draw more from universities.
+In line with existing studies, the variable Absorptive capacity has a positive and statistically significant coefficient, indicating that, on average, a higher level of in-house R&D expenditures allows firms to gain more benefits from interactions with universities.
+This finding supports Hypothesis H4 on firms' effectiveness to draw from universities.
 A possible explanation is that firms prefer to invest in internal R&D rather than buying research outputs from outside in order to increase their absorptive capacity.
 This, in turn, implies a greater ability to internalize external knowledge and encourages firms to establish relationships with external partners.